chrisnguyn/gm.bot/log.md

 okay so i don't know how to sync my repl.it repo with this github repo but anyways

+<h3>01/07/2022</h3>
+- okay so, i thought it was perfect, but it wasn't. resets are happening at 7:00pm - why so specific? because that's 12:00am in GMT. i didn't account for timezones when doing the reset! simple fix, just subtract 5 hours and we'll turn it to EST
+- also, next issue, rate limits. the people in this discord are monsters, so we'll just slap 10 minute timeouts on 'gm' for a user, and a 10 minute server wide cooldown for gmboard

 <h3>01/06/2022</h3>

 - so i had a separate thread that controlled a scheduler, idk what was going on but it kept bugging out. it was supposed to reset all cooldowns at midnight but people kept being able to use the command twice, maybe even more, in a day